 At full resolution with an electronic shutter, the Sony A9 is capable of capturing as many as 20 frames per second, and that's complete with autofocus and autoexposure adjustment between frames.
 If that's overkill for your needs, reduced rates of 10 or 5 fps are also available.
 But if you opt to disable electronic shutter in favor of the mechanical one, performance is slashed to a maximum of five frames per second, with an even more modest 2.5 fps rate available in Continuous Lo mode.

-Burst depth is limited to 362 JPEG frames regardless of compression level, or 241 compressed raw frames.
+Burst depth is claimed to be 362 JPEG frames regardless of compression level, or 241 compressed raw frames.
 Capture both raw and JPEG simultaneously, and this is reduced just slightly to 222 frames.
 Finally, you can also opt for uncompressed raw, in which case you should see a buffer depth of 128 raw or 118 raw+JPEG frames, but maximum burst speed is limited to 12 fps when shooting uncompressed raw.
 These numbers are similar to what the A9 managed in the lab.

-If you're shooting an Alpha-mount lens on Sony's LA-EA3 adapter, performance is more limited than for E-mount optics, but still pretty swift at around 10 frames per second.
+If you're shooting an Alpha-mount lens on Sony's LA-EA3 adapter, performance is more limited than for E-mount optics, but still pretty swift at up to 10 frames per second.
 (See this Sony support page for the various continuous shooting and AF tracking capabilities, as performance heavily depends on the lens and adapter type.)
 And as if that wasn't already plenty, the Sony A9 is also capable of performing autofocus and autoexposure calculations a whopping 60 times per second!